ubc-library-rc/dataverse_utils/docs/scripts.md

   -k KEY, --key KEY     API key
   -u URL, --url URL     Dataverse installation base url. defaults to "https://abacus.library.ubc.ca" -r, --restrict        Restrict files after upload.
-  -t TRUNCATE, --truncate TRUNCATE
+  -n, --no-confirm      Don't confirm non-restricted status -t TRUNCATE, --truncate TRUNCATE

                         Left truncate file path.
 As Dataverse studies can retain directory structure, you can set an arbitrary starting point by removing the leftmost portion.
-Eg: if the
+Eg: if the TSV has a file path of /home/user/Data/file.txt, setting
-                        TSV has a file path of /home/user/Data/file.txt, setting --truncate to "/home/user" would have file.txt in the Data directory in the Dataverse study.
+                        --truncate to "/home/user" would have file.txt
+                        in the Data directory in the Dataverse study.
                         The file is still loaded from the path in the spreadsheet.

                         Defaults to no truncation.
   --version             Show version number and exit
 ```